DAY 11 on the Arctic Floating University Expedition

 Having survived WW II and the fall of USSR, on 1 April 1998 the last coal was extracted.
 Falling price of coal, rising costs, difficult extraction conditions and the Russian air accident at Operafjellet (1996) claiming 141 lives (mainly coal miners) are said to have contributed to the closure of the mine.
 By the end of the summer the settlement was abandoned, leaving behind buildings full with items of an urban industrial settlement.
 All mining operations were moved to Barentsburg.
 Pyramiden has become ghost town, a popular destination for tourists.
 An urban town pausing on the brink of time.
 Keeping hold of an Russian outpost on Spitsbergen.

 A tour guide hustles us along, through buildings, roads and pathways.
-He tells us that are only eight inhabitants in Pyramiden, two of them leave in the winter season.
+He tells us that are only eight inhabitants in Pyramiden, two of them are left in the winter season.
+A nomadic lifestyle.
 I pause to take a photo of the grass lawns that thrive on imported soil.
 It seems out of sorts in this Arctic outpost.
 On the mountainside pinkish Carboniferous sandstone whisper to an age when Svalbard was situated just north of the equator some billions of years ago.

 A room with a view, plants wither, intentionally, a strategy for tourism, to keep nostalgia alive.